Table of Contents

 - Instead of taking a screenshot of the entire page, I take a screenshot of e.g. a particular table.
 The idea is that modifying table styling only affects the table-containing screenshots.

-controlsattribute, scrub to the end - Embedded audio and video elements fetch a varying number of bytes before the test takes a screenshot.
+- Embedded audio and video elements fetch a varying number of bytes before the test takes a screenshot.
 That varying number of bytes means a varying “loaded” portion of the loading bar, creating a flaky visual difference.
-Before each test, I now scrub each audio element to the end, ensuring the element is displayed as fully loaded.
+I scrub audio elements to the end (showing a fully loaded bar) and video elements to frame 0 (showing the first frame consistently).
+Use

 - While